If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 This program is good for those who don’t necessarily want to go into medicine, but are interested in careers in many different fields.

 McMaster Health Sciences is also an interdisciplinary program that focuses on inquiry-based thinking, collaboration, and problem solving.
 But, it is different because it is mostly focused on health, while Art Sci teaches you about art and science.

 McMaster’s Integrated Biomedical Engineering & Health Sciences program (iBioMed) is a fairly new interdisciplinary program that provides students with a foundation in both engineering and health sciences.
-This program takes five years to complete.
+This program takes 5 years to complete.

 In your first year of iBioMed, you will take courses similar to what BHSc students take, such as Chemistry and Cellular and Molecular Biology.

-The biggest difference between iBioMed and BHSc is that you will be required to take engineering courses and health sciences courses.
+The biggest difference between iBioMed and BHSc is that you will be required to take engineering courses AND health sciences courses.

 The target enrolment for McMaster iBioMed is smaller than McMaster BHSc (140 vs. 240).

 Before you decide which of these programs you prefer, take time to think about whether engineering interests you.
 Taking engineering courses while you take health sciences courses can be very challenging, so make sure this program is right for you.